google/slo-generator/docs/pratices/latency_slo_distrib_metric_cloud_monitoring.md

 * Authentication response 900ms = 99%
 * Authentication response 4s = 99.99%

-**It is therefore key to indicate the threshold in duration in the title of the SLI-SLO, since the value of a proportion (%) is always non-dimensional.**
+**It is therefore key to indicate the latency threshold (in ms) in the title of the SLI-SLO, since the value of a proportion (%) is always non-dimensional.**

 Having a 50% goal (aka SLO) is OK for very short latency (the median actually).
 Not all latency SLOs are necessarily a collection of 9.